International Travel Crisis Management Summit

 - Learn about innovative products and services that are used around the world to improve the travel experience.

 - Hear authorities discuss current and future trends affecting anyone who travels, anytime, anywhere.

 This packed agenda is designed to equip professionals with latest need-to-know information on this critical issue.
 The agenda is a mix of plenary sessions, interactive discussions, and panel debates.
 Delegates will learn from senior figures who have successfully navigated various crises who will share their experiences.

-Duty Towards the Traveller, Leisure or Corporate
+Facilitating Travel, Leisure or Corporate